perfana/perfana-docs/docs/administration/administration.md

 * **Grafana**: Select the Grafan instance that hosts the template dashboard
 * **Dashboard name**: select the template dashboard
 * **Remove templating variables and replace them with values**: if set to true, templating variables in the created instance of the template dashboard will be replaced by hardcoded values.
 This is useful if you want to integrate [Grafana alerts](https://perfana.github.io/perfana-docs/docs/alerts/alerts.html#grafana-alerts) with Perfana.
 Unfortunately Grafana alerts cannot be created on templated dashboards.
-* **Create separate dashboard for variable**: *optional* if a templating variable is selected, a separate Grafana dashboard will be created for each distinct value that is found for that templating variable.
+* **Create separate dashboard for variable**: *optional* if a templating variable is selected, a separate Grafana >>oard will be created for each distinct value that is found for that templating variable.

 ---